BezMan/MovieList/README.md

 # MovieList

-This app is for learning purposes, written in Kotlin, showcases MVVM architecture and Displays simple and powerful RX usage.
+This app is for learning purposes, written in Kotlin and showcasing MVVM architecture.

-- Parsing JSON data fetched using Retrofit http client (https://api.androidhive.info/json/movies.json).
+- Sending network request using Retrofit (https://api.androidhive.info/json/movies.json).
-- MVVM architecture in conjunction with RX (RXjava RXandroid).
-- Room database as single source of truth, Observing RX streams.
+- Parsing JSON data and storing in Room database, which will be out single source of truth for UI updates.
-- Querying database for movies ordered by releaseYear.
-- Repository pattern, holding and managing the network and database calls, considering internet connectivity.
+- Repository pattern, responsible for network and database calls, considering internet connectivity.
+- Converters class for saving objects and lists into Room DB.
+- Maintaining state of list and search filter, upon device rotation.
+- Querying database for movies, ordered by releaseYear.
 - SearchView for filtering results by title.
-- Converters class for saving objects and lists into Room DB.
+- Pull to refresh and send network request.

 <br/>